qcoral/homepage/README.md

 # homepage

-My personal website!
-Built in pure html + CSS
+Personal site! ~~Built in pure html + css~~ now with astro!

+Don't take this one super seriously lol.